-Blepharitis associated with other diseases or conditions may be controlled by treating the underlying disease or condition.
-Even with successful treatment, blepharitis often returns.
+Where blepharitis is associated with other diseases or conditions, it may be controlled by treating the underlying disease or condition.

-Good self-hygiene will help prevent blepharitis, as will avoiding anything that causes or aggravates the condition.
+Good self-hygiene will help prevent blepharitis, as will avoiding anything that causes or aggravates the condition, e.g., refrain from using eye makeup when your eyelids are inflamed.
 Use of an anti-dandruff shampoo may help to prevent blepharitis if dandruff of the scalp is contributing to the blepharitis.

 Mayo Clinic (2020).
 Blepharitis (Web Page).
 Rochester, MN: Mayo Foundation for Medical Education and Research. https://www.mayoclinic.org/diseases-conditions/blepharitis/symptoms-causes/syc-20370141 [Accessed: 11/01/21]

 NHS (2019).
 Blepharitis (Web Page).
 Redditch: National Health Service (NHS) England. https://www.nhs.uk/conditions/blepharitis/ [Accessed: 11/01/21]

 O’Toole, M.T.
 (Ed.)
 (2017).
 Blepharitis.
 Mosby’s Dictionary of Medicine, Nursing & Health Professions (10th ed.).
 St Louis, MI: Elsevier.